Council administers and enforces parking controls for the convenience and safety of the community.

 - Elect to be prosecuted in Court

-- Apply for permission to pay fees in installments
+- Apply to Fines Enforcement & Recovery Unit to pay fees in installments

 Pay the expiation

-Expiation fees must be paid in full by the due date on the notice:
+Expiation fees must be paid to Town of Walkerville in full by the due date on the notice:

 - In person at 66 Walkerville Terrace, Gilberton SA 5081